tecnomod-um/oquare-kg/framework/mericsCode/README.md

 # The OQuaRE KG quality metrics code
-This this folder contains the OQuaRE KG quality metrics code that are written in Python.
+This folder contains the OQuaRE KG quality metrics code that are written in Python.